Marcus Dixon (Alias)

 Marcus R. Dixon is a fictional character on the television series, Alias.
 He has been one of Sydney Bristow's coworkers and the CIA's Director of Joint Task Force.
 He is portrayed by Carl Lumbly.

 Character biography

-Marcus Dixon is an intelligent and strong agent and is fluent in nine languages.
+Marcus Dixon is an intelligent and strong career agent.
+He is fluent in nine languages and has other notable specialties that include cryptology, linguistics, financial analysis, and Kung-Fu.
 He is generally level-headed and very keen to the many issues that he must resolve as a leader within the CIA.
 However, Dixon can be very emotional when his family or loved ones are involved, going so far as to act against orders to protect them.
-His code name in APO is Outrigger.
+His code name in APO is "Outrigger."

 Storylines

 Season 1

 Before being recruited to SD-6 by Jack Bristow, Dixon was a member of the Recon Marines.
 At SD-6, Dixon was Sydney Bristow's partner on missions, but unlike Sydney, Dixon was unaware that SD-6 was not actually a covert branch of the CIA.
 Several times during the first season, Dixon questioned Sydney's loyalties, perceiving actions she took to be against the U.S. government, when in fact the opposite was true.
 His cover was that of an investment analyst for Credit Dauphine, a corporate bank in downtown Los Angeles.